Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 # find index by element value, time complexity O(N)
 index = arr.index(666)
 ```

+In Python, a list is a **dynamic array**.
+It functions like a standard array—providing fast, indexed access to elements—but overcomes the fixed-size limitation of static arrays by automatically resizing itself when elements are added or removed.

 #### 2.2 Linked list (Chain Storage)

 #### 2.2.1 Introduction